 Other Grants and Scholarships

 Excellence and James S. Luckey Scholarships ($1000/$4,000 to full-tuition)

 These awards will be given to select students in a competitive scholarship process with awards in the amounts of $1000 or $4,000 for Excellence recipients or full-tuition for the James S. Luckey award (named in honor of Houghton's first president).
-Students wishing to be considered should demonstrate exemplary academic performance, meaningful co-curricular involvement, active Christian service and evidence of excellence in one of the four scholarship categories.
-To qualify for consideration, students must be granted admission to the college and to have submitted all Excellence and James S. Luckey scholarship materials on or before January 4 (the earlier the better as there will be a set number of invitations extended).
-In order to qualify for consideration, an applicant must be admitted to the college and have at least a 3.25 overall GPA.
-Awards will be given in the following areas:
+Students wishing to be considered should demonstrate exemplary academic performance, meaningful co-curricular involvement, active Christian service and evidence of excellence in one of the scholarship categories.
+To qualify for consideration, students must be granted admission to the college and to have submitted all Excellence and James S. Luckey scholarship materials on or before January 10, 2014 (the earlier the better as there will be a set number of invitations extended).
+In order to qualify for consideration, an applicant must be admitted to the college and have at least a 3.25 g.p.a..

 The application for the Excellence and James S. Luckey Scholarship will be available after November 1, 2013 for the fall 2014 semester.

 These awards are offered in conjuction with the Houghton Honors Program interview process.
 Renewable annually with a cumulative GPA of at least 3.25, a Heritage Scholarship is awarded on top of the Houghton academic scholarship.
 Eligible students who have been accepted for admission will be invited to apply for these scholarships as part of the application/interview process for the Houghton Honors Program.

 National Merit Scholarship ($10,000 Academic Award)

 National Merit Finalists and Semi-Finalists will be awarded the top Academic Scholarship of $10,000 per year.
 These students may also apply for additional scholarships in the form of the Excellence or James S. Luckey Scholarships.